Harry-hhj/BlockChain_PoW_Simulation/README.md

 This project implements a PoW-based blockchain and simulates the existence of a group of  fork attack attackers.

+Final project for SJTU IS416.

 ## 2 Detail

 See `Final Lab BlockChain-PoW.md` for details.
+(Chinese avalable only)

 ## 3 Usage